MicrosoftDocs/quantum-docs/articles/user-guide/program-structure.md

 By just reading the comments (**//**), you can tell that this program allocates a qubit, applies an operation to put it in superposition, measures the state of the qubit, then resets it and returns the result.

-To run this program in VS Code, see [Get started with Q# programs and VS Code](xref:microsoft.quantum.submit-jobs?pivots=ide-qsharp).
+To run this program in Visual Studio Code, see [Get started with Q# programs and VS Code](xref:microsoft.quantum.submit-jobs?pivots=ide-qsharp).

 ## User namespaces